hleclerc/Stela/README.md

     return ev.P' * pow( ev.Vn b ) * ev.P
 ```

-It is also possible to add constraint on class/traits names, as in
+It is also possible to add constraints on class/traits names, as in
 ```python
 def pow( a : Mat, b )
     ...